 We all get stuck sometimes.
 I get stuck.
 My wife gets stuck.
 Writers get stuck, actors get stuck, and programmers get stuck.
 You get the point.
 Against our desire and willpower, we know where we are but don’t know what to do to move forward.
-Sometimes I just want to scream out, “Someone just tell me what I have to do so I can do it and move on!”
+Sometimes I just want to scream out, “Someone just tell me what I have to do so I can do it and move on!
+God I dont know what to do with my life”

 When you’re going after your passion, you can get stuck at several points, especially when everything is so brand-new.
 You might get stuck trying to find your passion, or perhaps you’ll get stuck coming up with ideas on how to find a job associated with your passion, or maybe you’ll get stuck on how to go about pursuing a job you know you’ll love.
 All of this is perfectly normal, don’t feel bad if you’re stuck and don’t know what to do with your life.
 All of these things happened to me and I refuse to feel bad about it now or ever.